- Is there a fee for exam proctoring?

 No. Please arrange for the restroom and other personal matters prior to the exam.
 The exam is considered complete if you leave the testing area.

 You must be registered with the Disability Services Office.
 The Disability Services Office will notify your instructor and the exam proctor of your needs for proctored exams.
 Your instructor will forward the exam to the proctoring office.
 Then you simply come in during the approved proctoring hours and bring photo ID.
+You do not pay the exam fee.

 If you need additional information regarding the services provided by the Disability Services Office, please contact email@example.com or call 509-372-7352 or 1-800-833-6388.